Archfx/rv32firmware/README.md

 Here comes the fun part.
 Now we have the compiled firmware which can be run on the actual hardware.
 Instead, we are going to simulate the firmware on the hardware implementation as a simulation.
 For this, we are using Iverilog simulator.
 [Iverilog](https://iverilog.fandom.com/wiki/Main_Page) is an open-source compiled simulator, therefore this process involves two simple steps.
 First, we need to compile the hardware design combined with the firmware.
 Then run the compiled simulation.

 1. Let's connect the firmware to the hardware implementation.
-For that will modify the test bench
+For that either we can modify the test bench or pass the firmware as a parameter for the compiled simulator (+firmware parameter in step 3).
 ```shell
 cd hw
 nano testbench.v
 ```
 and find the following lines on the test bench.
 Modify the firmware file location to the correct firmware that you just compiled.
 ```verilog
 	reg [1023:0] firmware_file;
 	initial begin